 Like it is almost often the case with concepts, the Hublot MP-05 LaFerrari presents time in a format that requires an extensive period of getting used to.
 The two cylinders on the left display its power reserve and the other at right display time in hours and minutes.
 If I understand the readings correctly, the watch still has 40 days of power reserve and it is now 10:05.

-Although most concept are usually limited to just one or two prototypes that can do nothing but drive very slowly (since very often they even lack a proper suspension), this new timekeeper seems to be quite functional, since Hublot plans to offer them as a production model with a total run limited to impressive (for such a complex gadget) fifty individually numbered pieces.
+Although most concepts are usually limited to just one or two prototypes that can do nothing but drive very slowly (since often they lack even a proper suspension), this new timekeeper is functional, since Hublot plans to offer them as a production model with a total run limited to impressive (for such a complex gadget) fifty individually numbered pieces.

 The watch was officially presented at Baselworld 2013 together with the Ferrari that inspired it.
 It will soon go on sale in select stores at an impressive -to say the least- price of $345,000 USD.

 Hublot MP-05 LaFerrari (Ref.
 905.ND.0001.RX) specification